 Penn High School is a public high school in Mishawaka.
 The principal of Penn High School is Mr Steve Hope.
-3,401 children attend Penn High School and identify as White, non-Hispanic; Black, non-Hispanic; and Multiracial.
-2% of the Penn High School students have "limited English proficiency."
-23% of the 3,401 students here are paying reduced lunch prices.
+3,401 students go to Penn High School and identify mostly as White, non-Hispanic; Black, non-Hispanic; and Multiracial.
+2% of the Penn High School students are "limited in English proficiency."
+23% of the 3,401 students here get reduced lunch prices.
 The ratio of students to teachers at Penn High School is 22:1.
 Mishawaka High School is one of the nearest high schools.

 - Ceramics sculpture

 - Ultimate Frisbee